tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ## Hosting<a name="Hosting"></a>

 Whatever you do, don't host on SoundCloud.
-Its future is uncertain, they hide your mp3s from you, and even with a paid plan you haver very littel control over your feed/files.
+Its future is uncertain, they hide your mp3s from you, and even with a paid plan you haver very little control over your feed/files.

 I use [Simplecast](http://simplecast.com/).
 It's pretty solid I'd say.
 They could make the included website a little more customizable and finally come out with more detailed statistics.
 But overall im pretty happy.
 Their customer service is responsive, overall they strike a good balance between customizablity and usability, and they can [put you on Spotify](https://open.spotify.com/show/4TLAmx64foh62SJNBwqxQ2)!
 They also offer a snazzy embeddable player that I'm using <a href="#MyPodcast">later in this article</a>.